parminderunited/GBRDocs/tutorials/adding-liquidity-on-pcs.md

 ---
-description: We will learn how to add liquidity on FAKT-BNB pair on Pancakeswap.
+description: We will learn how to add liquidity on GBR-BNB pair on Pancakeswap.
 ---

 # Adding Liquidity on PCS